-Basically what we are going to do is we are going to hit 3 movements.
+What we are going to do is we are going to hit three movements.

-You are going to start with a deadlift and you will go with 3 reps.
-From deadlift you are going to power clean and up into the back squat, which you are going to hit the back squat twice, and then from the back squat you are going to go into a push press/push jerk; either way, you are going to get it overhead any way possible for one rep.
+You will start with a deadlift and go with three reps.
+From deadlift, you are going to power clean and up into the back squat, which you are going to hit the back squat twice, and then from the back squat, you are going to go into a push press/push jerk; either way, you are going to get it overhead any way possible for one rep.

 So we are going 3, 2, and 1 with deadlifts, squats, and push press.
-What you are going to do is we are going to do 10 rounds.
+What you are going to do is we are going to do ten rounds.

 How to Score Yourself for the Barbell Complex

-The way you are going to get a score for this is every round is worth points.
-Say you do 185 pounds every round for 10 rounds, what you will do is you add up 185 or just take it to times 10.
-Whatever number you get from that you will divide that by your weight.
-Say you weigh 150 lbs., you are going to take 1850 divided by 150 lbs.
-That would be your overall score whatever that is.
+The way you will get a score for this is that every round is worth points.
+Say you do 185 pounds every round for ten rounds.
+What you will do is add up 185 or take it to times 10.
+You will divide the number you get from that by your weight.
+Say you weigh 150 lbs., and you will take 1850 divided by 150 lbs.
+That would be your overall score, whatever that is.

-Relevant to your weight, the more weight that you lift with this complex the better your score is going to be.
-What you are going to get is 45 seconds in between when you finish your push press when the bar touches the ground; you are going to get 45 seconds in between each round, which gives you enough time to adjust the weight if you need to and get back on the bar and hit it.
+Relevant to your weight, the more weight you lift with this complex, the better your score will be.
+What you are going to get is 45 seconds in between when you finish your push press and when the bar touches the ground; you are going to get 45 seconds in between each round, which gives you enough time to adjust the weight if you need to and get back on the bar and hit it.

-We don’t want to hit this complex and just stand around for 2 to 3 minutes.
-We are going to be pushing the pace a little bit, pushing your conditioning, but at the same time, we are working strength with these lower reps with the barbell.
+We don’t want to hit this complex and stand around for 2 to 3 minutes.
+We will be pushing the pace a little bit, pushing your conditioning.
+But at the same time, we are working strength with these lower reps with the barbell.

-The key is going to be the transition obviously between your power clean and your back squat.
+The key will obviously be the transition between your power clean and your back squat.
 You have to be able to clean the bar up to your chest and get the bar back into the back squat position.
-And then from there, you are going to do push press, you have to adjust the weight according to what you can power clean and press over your head; that should be interesting.
+And then from there, you are going to do push press.
+You must adjust the weight according to what you can power clean and press over your head; that should be interesting.

 Go ahead and check out the highlights.
-I am going to post right after this and make you post your scores up and get after it.
+I will post right after this and make you post your scores up and get after it.
 We’ll see what you got.

-Give it a go and leave you to score below.
+Please give it a go, and leave you to score below.

-This is one of the barbell complexes that I do; if you are looking for more barbell complexes you can check out Barbell Battlefield.
+I do this one of the barbell complexes; if you are looking for more barbell complexes, you can check out Barbell Battlefield.